scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 \label{sec:overloaded-defs}
 \todo{change}

-An overloaded definition is a set of ´n > 1´ value or function definitions in the same statement sequence that define the same name, binding it to types `´T_1 \commadots T_n´`, respectively.
+An overloaded definition is a set of ´n > 1´ value or method definitions in the same statement sequence that define the same name, binding it to types `´T_1 \commadots T_n´`, respectively.
 The individual definitions are called _alternatives_.
 Overloaded